Fireheart

 Genre Comedy

-While some children may want to run away and join the circus, Laura (Jasmine Lemée), a young girl in rural Quebec, has grown up in a travelling circus and desperately wants a normal life.
-Her father (Patrick Huard) is a clown in the circus and can't understand the need for a conventional life, believing that learning happens on the road.
-As their differences become more apparent, he must accept the fact that his daughter may not want to follow in his footsteps, and let her live the life that she wants.
+While some children may want to run away and join the circus, Laura (Jasmine Lemée) has grown up in a travelling circus and desperately wants a normal life.
+Her father (Patrick Huard) is a professional clown and can't understand the need for a conventional life, believing that learning happens on the road.
+As their differences become more apparent, he must accept the fact that his teenage daughter may not want to follow in his footsteps, and he may have to let her find her own path.

 Director